Top PhD Programs in Alaska: Campus & Online

 University of Alaska Fairbanks

-Most programs require GRE scores and a master’s degree to be eligible.
-The school offers no online PhD programs in Alaska — all programs are campus-based.
-But because the university has designed many of the program curricula to align with Alaska’s natural environment or opportunities to engage with Indigenous communities, most involve fieldwork and other hands-on experiences; this academic approach can distinguish PhD graduates when applying for jobs or postdoctoral fellowships.
+Most programs are campus-based and require a master’s degree and GRE scores for admission.
+Because many curricula are designed to align with Alaska’s natural environment and opportunities to engage with Indigenous communities, students often complete fieldwork and hands-on research, which can help distinguish graduates when applying for jobs or postdoctoral fellowships.

 University of Alaska Anchorage